ferrous-systems/elements-of-rust/README.md

 ## Combating Rightward Pressure

-Code can look
+After sparring with the compiler, it's not unusual to stand back and see several nested combinator chains or match statements.
+Much of the art of writing clean Rust has to do with the judicious application of de-nesting techniques.

 ### Basics

-* use `?` to flatten error handling
+* Use `?` to flatten error handling, but be careful not to convert errors into top-level enums unless it makes sense to handle them at the same point in your code.
+Keep separate concerns in separate types.
-* split combinator chains apart when they grow beyond one line
+* Split combinator chains apart when they grow beyond one line.
+Assign useful names to the intermediate steps.
+In many cases, a multi-line combinator chain can be more clearly rewritten as a for-loop.

 ### Using Blocks